AlcibiadesCleinias/crypto-zombies-project/README.md

 # Prod
 Check out the game: https://alcibiadescleinias.github.io/crypto-zombies-project/frontend/index.html
+> The frontend is a very tiny, thus, I suppose you use chrome "dev tools" for notifications.

 # Feature
 - ChainLink oracles for randomizing: random zombie creation, random zombie fighting